cmu-delphi/covidcast-indicators/google_symptoms/README.md

 pip install .
 ```

 All of the user-changable parameters are stored in `params.json`.
-(NOTE: In
-production we specify `"export_start_date": "latest",`).
 To execute the module
 and produce the output datasets (by default, in `receiving`), run the following.

 ```